 - Indents

 - Line spacing

 - Spacing above/below a paragraph

 - Paragraph alignment

-- Hyphenation frequency
+- Hyphenation frequency (see section "Hyphenation")

+- Character format for entire paragraphs

-- Tabs
+■ Tabs

 Paragraph formats always apply to complete paragraphs.
 Changes to paragraph formatting affect the entire paragraph in which the text cursor is positioned.
 If you select multiple paragraphs, all the selected paragraphs are affected.